Julia Gibson

 Evening

-Telephone and video call sessions are available during the day, evenings and weekends.
+Video and telephone call sessions are available during the day, evening and weekend as indicated.

 Further information

-I offer a free 15-minute introductory telephone call or video call using Zoom to explore how counselling can help where you are at the moment and to answer any questions you may have.
-It also provides a space for you to start to get a feel of who I am.
+I offer a free no-obligation introductory telephone call or video call using Zoom or Doxy to explore how counselling with me can help where you are at the moment and to answer any questions you may have.
+It also provides a space for you to start to get a sense of who I am.

 Craven Arms, Shropshire, SY7